line/armeria/site/src/sphinx/server-access-log.rst

     // Using the mapper which sets an access logger with the given VirtualHost instance. sb.accessLogger(virtualHost -> {
         // Return the logger.
         // Do not return null.
-Otherwise, it will raise IllegalStateException return LoggerFactory.getLogger("com.example.my.access.logs." + virtualHost.defaultHostname());
+Otherwise, it will raise an IllegalStateException. return LoggerFactory.getLogger("com.example.my.access.logs." + virtualHost.defaultHostname());
     });